11-03-2026

 A study by the American Academy of Sleep Medicine (AASM, 2020) followed 120 adults with insomnia and psychological complaints.
 Participants who slept under a weighted blanket reported after four weeks less anxiety, fewer racing thoughts, and improved sleep duration compared to the control group.

-Even in follow-up measurements after 12 months, these effects remained present in a large portion of users.
+Also in follow-up measurements after 12 months, these effects remained present in a large part of the users.
 The researchers compared it to the feeling of safety and security you experience with physical contact.

 In short: For people who sleep poorly due to restlessness, tension, or overstimulation, a weighted blanket can be a calming aid without medication.